 - Hobbyists, who are smart and creative, but also the kind that are most likely to get themselves into trouble.

-I don't claim to know the significance of less than one ohm of resistance, and that means I shouldn't try it.
+I don't claim that I know the significance of less then one ohm of resistance, and that means I shouldn't try it.
 Don't take it from me, though.
-Just listen to this very reasonable guy talking about sub-ohm vaping:
+Just listen to this very reasonable guy talking about Sub Ohm Vaping:

 So here's a big doff of my fedora to the modders out there striving to be the Wright Brothers of getting killed by an e-cigarette.
 The government really has no reason to ban these fairly harmless gadgets that can actually improve people's health.
 But you're out there making sure they find a reason!
 Nice going!